mrhappynice/bplus-search/README.md

 # bplus🤷🏻‍♂️ Search
+NO LONGER MAINTAINING THIS VERSION.
+MOVED TO RUST. check out [bplus-searchrs](https://github.com/mrhappynice/bplus-searchrs) for current version and newer features.

 v0.3
 ### Local LLM powered private web search built in and with optional connection to SearXNG instance.